 San Telmo Bus Station is located in Triana, making it relatively easy and convenient to commute to various parts of the island, especially the south and the airport.
 The university is nearby, so there should be plenty of affordable rooms in shared housing available.

-Get Around: There’s a pretty active bus hub near the Teatro Perez Galdos, and if that doesn’t get you where you need to go, the nearby San Telmo Station in Triana almost certainly will.
+There’s a pretty active bus hub near the Teatro Perez Galdos, and if that doesn’t get you where you need to go, the nearby San Telmo Station in Triana will.

-Get Lost in Vegueta: Whether you want culture, tapas, music or shopping, Vegueta has it.
-Thursday nights in Vegueta are a blast on Calle Mendizábal, where dozens of restaurants participate in the Ruta de Pincho – a pincho and a caña or glass of wine for just a couple of euros.
+Whether you want culture, tapas, music or shopping, Vegueta has it.
+Thursday nights in Vegueta are a blast on Calle Mendizábal, where dozens of restaurants participate in the Ruta de Pincho (Tapas Thursday) – a pincho and a caña or glass of wine for just a couple of euros.
 I also love the vegetarian tapas at La Vegueta de Colón, just behind the cathedral.

 Just beside Vegueta is the similarly charming barrio of Triana.
-Here you can shop till you drop on Calle Mayor, or simply get lost on any of the little side streets that spill off from the pedestrian road.
-Enjoy the music from the buskers and the many markets and fairs held throughout the year in Parque San Telmo.
-There are a couple of gritty streets to avoid, but all in all Triana is cute and quaint and conveniently located.
+Here you can shop till you drop on Calle Mayor, enjoy the music from the buskers and the many markets and fairs held throughout the year in Parque San Telmo, or simply get lost on any of the little side streets that spill off from the pedestrian road.

-Get Lost in Triana: My favorite place to bring out-of-town guests is the rooftop of La Azoteo de Benito, complete with comfy couches and cathedral views from above.
-There are plenty of charming cafes dotted around the smaller roads, like Zoe, one of my favorite breakfast spots.
+My favorite place to bring out-of-town guests is the rooftop of La Azoteo de Benito, complete with comfy couches and cathedral views from above.
+There are plenty of charming cafes dotted around the smaller roads, like Zoe, one of my favorite vegetarian breakfast spots.

 Zone 3: Centro